gbaliarda/neighbour-particle-finder/README.md

 This is to prevent the case where a particle is at a given cell but its border is in a neighbor cell.

+## Optimal M

+The optimal M should be the larger value possible that satifies the working condition described in the previous point.

 # Run visuals

 ## Manim